jdcook/fresh_cooked_tweens/readme.md

 ## Why Tweens?

-Tweening libraries provide convenient curve equations to ease a value be***tween*** a start and end, like a position, scale, color, anything you want to smoothly change.
+Tweening libraries provide convenient curve functions to ease a value be***tween*** a start and end, like a position, scale, color, anything you want to smoothly change.
 They are useful in small projects and large projects.
 Many polished UIs have some kind of tween operating.

 It can be a large efficiency gain to let a programmer or designer quickly set up a tween with easily tunable values, instead of taking up the art department's precious time tweaking curves manually.